Eliot-Roxbergh/notes_pinephone/questions_and_bugs.md

 # Bugs:

+Comments after 3 weeks full-time use.

-Tested with revision 1.1 Braveheart and revision 1.2 3GB.
-They seem to have the same issues however (if not mentioned below).
-(To clarify, of course, with rev 1.1, USB-C did not work at all and power drain when turned off.
-But this is well known and not mentioned below).
+Tested first with revision 1.1 Braveheart, and lately **revision 1.2 3GB**.
+They seem to have the same issues however (if not mentioned otherwise).
+Also well-known issues with old rev 1.1 are not mentioned here (as they can be read about on that hardware revision page in wiki): such as USB-C did not work at all and power drain when turned off.

-Latest Mobian Phosh was used, starting from 2022-10.
+Latest **Mobian Phosh** was used, starting from **2022-10**.

 ## Bugs